-The Southwest Metro Early Works (SMEW) project conducted water quality monitoring at the Cooks River, adjacent to the rail corridor for the purpose of establishing baseline water quality data from May 2019 to September 2020 at quarterly intervals and also during a number of rainfall events.
-It is noted that the data captured as part of the monitoring indicates that the water quality within the cooks River at the monitoring location exceeds several of the ANZECC criteria regularly, including; pH and turbidity.
+The Southwest Metro Early Works (SMEW) project conducted water quality monitoring at theCooks River, adjacent to the rail corridor for the purpose of establishing baseline water qualitydata from May 2019 to September 2020 at quarterly intervals and also during a number of rainfall events.
+It is noted that the data captured as part of the monitoring indicates that the water quality within the Cooks River at the monitoring location exceeds several of the ANZECCcriteria regularly, including; pH and turbidity.
 Due to the fluctuating results, they offer little in terms of interpretation or predictable trends.
-Baseline water quality data from the Cooks River will be sourced from the SMEW contractor.
+Baseline water quality data from the Cooks Riverwill be sourced from the SMEW contractor.
+No further baseline water quality monitoring is proposed by the Project.